iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> This app is heavy and hard on the battery and according to a researcher doesn't even work with iPhones even though they said they fixed it.<br> :date: __2021-02-12 05:41:20__

 > Its draining my phoes battery.<br> :date: __2021-02-03 10:04:53__

 > Wasted time monitoring<br> :date: __2021-02-02 02:10:31__